-The complement of researchers at the Center for Mind and Brain encompasses 19 faculty members and more than 20 postdoctoral research fellows.
+The complement of researchers at the Center for Mind and Brain includes 21 faculty members, more than 20 postdoctoral research fellows, 60 Ph.D. students, and 100 undergraduate research interns, as well as over two dozen professional research staff members.

 CMB faculty members have collectively written or contributed to more than 20 books during the past 15 years.